fourjr/bs-data/README.md

+# bs-api-data

+These scripts were initally created by `smlbiobot` in the https://github.com/cr-api/cr-api-data repository.

+I have simply modified it for brawl stars.

+Below is the unmodified README from the original repository.

 # cr-api-data

 The Python scripts inside `/cr` combines columns inside several csv files to generate a collection of JSON files to be used for Clash Royale application development.